Shamas Faqir

-Shamas Faqir (Kashmiri: شَمَس فَقیٖر) or Shams Faqīr was a 19th-century Kashmiri Sufi poet, mystic, and follower of the Qadiriyya Sufi order.
+Muhammad Sidiq Bhat (1839–1916), better known as Shamas Faqir (Kashmiri: شَمَس فَقیٖر or Shams Faqīr was a 19th-century Kashmiri Sufi poet, mystic, and follower of the Qadiriyya Sufi order.
 He is regarded as one of the most influential voices in Kashmiri devotional poetry.

 Early life

 Mohammad Sidiq Sheikh (also referred to as Mohammad Sidiq Bhat) was born in 1843 into a humble family in Chinkral Mohalla, Habba Kadal, Srinagar.

 Spiritual journey

 Shamas Faqir became a disciple of various Sufi saints including Souch Maliar, Abdul Rehman of Barzulla, Atiq-Ullah of Gulab Bagh, Mohammad Jammal, and Rasool Saeb.

 At the age of 25, he left for Amritsar, Punjab, where he studied under the Sufi saint Rasūl Shāh Hākih-Tsr.
 After returning to Kashmir, he lived in Anantnag, married, and later returned to his ancestral home in Srinagar.
 He then entered a prolonged meditative retreat in a cave in Qazi Bagh, Budgam, where he remained in solitude for six months before settling in Braripora, now known as Shamasabad, in the Khansahib area of Budgam.